artainmo/general-programming/languages/rust/README.md

 Cargo is Rust’s build system and package manager.
 Cargo handles a lot of tasks, such as building your code, downloading the libraries your code depends on, and building those libraries (We call the libraries that your code needs dependencies).<br>
 You can create a new directory/project with `cargo new projectName`.
 Inside that *projectName* directory you will find a 'Cargo.toml' configruation file and a 'src' directory with a 'main.rs' file.
 The main file should contain a main function which indicates the start of the program.<br>
-With a Cargo project you can use `cargo build` to create an executable file in 'target/debug/projectName'.
+With a Cargo project you can use `cargo build` to create an executable file in 'target/debug/projectName' and then execute that with `cargo run`. `cargo check` can be used to verify if code compiles without creating an executable.
+Another advantage of Cargo is that the commands are the same no matter the operating system.
+When the project is ready for release, you can use `cargo build --release` to compile it with optimizations for the Rust code to run faster, the executable will sit in 'target/release'.<br>
+With simple projects, Cargo doesn’t provide a lot of value over just using rustc, but once programs grow to multiple files or need a dependency, it’s much easier to let Cargo coordinate the build.

 ## Resources